 Two of the most important people of Irish legend have their history associated with this place.
 First one is St. Patrick who arrived in Cashel in AD 432 to baptize King Aengus who then became the first Christian King of Ireland.
-Second was Brian Boru who was crowned as High King in 990.
-This place is also home to the 13th century Gothic Cathedral which is a large cruciform Gothic cathedral without aisles.
+The second was Brian Boru who was crowned as High King in 990.
+This place is also home to the 13th-century Gothic Cathedral which is a large cruciform Gothic cathedral without aisles.

 The Best Choice for Travel Booking

 If you want the best experience for your travel booking, you can certainly rely on Cleartrip.
-It has always been the go-to option for millions of travellers for booking flights and hotels at cost-effective prices.
-Now, it has made travel even more simpler by getting you every information you need to know for travelling with its new product launched named TravelSafe.
+It has always been the go-to option for millions of travelers for booking flights and hotels at cost-effective prices.
+Now, it has made travel, even more, simpler by getting you every information you need to know for traveling with its new product launched named TravelSafe.
 Of course, you can choose from a variety of deals on Emirates Airlines.
 And the icing on the cake is that you can book a flight on its hassle free interface within seconds without any ad-breaks or other obstacles.
 Choose Cleartrip for your flight booking today!